 In November 2012 an immigration tribunal ruled that the ex-cohabitee of an EEA national who had ended the relationship due to her partner’s violence is entitled to the same treatment as other non-EEA nationals and considered for leave in line with the immigration rules on domestic violence.
 Contact the AIRE centre if you have similar cases.

 The child of a migrant worker who has been enrolled in a school or a further education institution has an independent right to reside until they have completed their studies: (see the Ibrahim case and the Teixeira case).
-If the child qualifies under this right then their parent will also have a right to reside.
+If the child qualifies under this right then a parent with care responsibility will also have a right to reside.
 A child will qualify for this right in these circumstances:

 - s/he must have lived with at least one of his or her parents in the UK whilst that parent was a worker here